aumartinez/php-team-metrics/README.md

 ### Login page

-Login page will authenticate users using either a username or email address, will also keep a log of users authenticated and will block failed to attempts to login to the application.
+Login page will authenticate users using either a username or email address, will also keep a log of users authenticated and will block failed attempts to login to the application.

 ### Registration page